Local level planning - subregions

 Because it is a high level plan, it doesn’t provide the detail to guide action at a local scale.
 A more detailed level of local planning now links the strategic plan to on-ground action.

 - be transparent and provide a consistent approach to investing in action

 - base investment decisions on the best available information

 - target action at the best possible point of intervention in the system.

 Broadly there are two key components to the local level planning process:

 - understanding local natural resources issues

-An issue is one part of a broader social-ecological system.
-And a system can be broken down into issues in many ways.
-What this process is about is taking an issue (a set of cause and effect relationships) of a multi-dimensional system, in a way that makes it possible to describe the cause and effect relationships without getting bogged down in complexity.
+Local-level planning is about describing an issue within a system, and mapping it so that it makes it possible to clearly see the cause and effect relationships, without getting bogged down in complexity.
 Systems are complicated, and therefore will always have multiple issues, with some that may overlap.

 Based on the information collected during a regional planning process and a range of projects that the board has undertaken, an initial list of issues has been developed.
 This list is just a starting point.
 Issues will be added over time as they become apparent, and as issues are addressed by projects, they will drop off the list.